zgreen/css-moduleizer/README.md

 # Styles Loader
-For use without CSS Modules.
+Use with CSS Modules without a JS framework.

 ## What?
 Working from the premise that CSS Modules—which allow for locally-scoped, truly